acollign/netrunner-wiki/Progress-Report,-July-2015.md

 We'll get to their submissions below, but let's take a moment to thank the new developers who completed a variety of improvements to the platform this month.
 In alphabetical order, huge thanks to DominicKexel, gaverhae, justinliew, lanaganojunior, and Leffelin!

 Interested in contributing?
 Check out our new [Getting Started With Development](https://github.com/mtgred/netrunner/wiki/Getting-Started-with-Development) guide, pieced together by DominicKexel, JoelCFC25, and mtgred!
+More interested in simply learning to use the site? darlingsensei led development of a great [Using Jinteki.net guide](https://github.com/mtgred/netrunner/wiki/Jinteki.net-Guide).

 ## Major system changes